metno/pyaerocom/changelog/v080_release_summary.md

   - All data classes contain many more helper and analysis methods and attributes, that are not explicitely mentioned here, for details see changelog

 - Colocation: Improved flexibility and robustness of colocation routines (modules `colocation.py`, `colocation_auto.py`), e.g.
+  - more control on individual outlier removal for both input datasets
   - hierarchical resampling
   - option for outlier removal
   - option for unit harmonisation